-- Non-payment for child care services and/or lack of adherence to payment policies and procedures. - Abusive behavior and/or verbal threats by parents, guardians, or child toward program staff, other parents, guardians, or children. - Continued failure to comply with program policies. - Lack of cooperation from parents/guardians with the program's efforts to resolved differences and/or to meet the child's needs through parent/staff meetings or conferences.
+- Non-payment for child care and/or lack of adherence to payment policies and procedures. - Abusive behavior and/or verbal threats by any parent, guardians, or child toward any program staff, other parents, guardians, or children. - Continued failure to comply with program policies. - Lack of cooperation from family with the program's efforts to resolve differences and/or to meet the child's needs (See Appendix A: "Expectations for Supporting Child's Developmental Needs")

-Child's developmental needs: